The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 Look closely and you can see that it's covered in gold.

-The gold was probably brought over from the new world by Christopher Columbus for Queen Isabella and King Ferdinand of Spain*, who gave it as a gift to Pope Alexander VI (Borgia.)
+The gold was probably brought over from the new world by Christopher Columbus for Queen Isabella and King Ferdinand of Spain, who gave it as a gift to Rodrigo Borgia after he became Pope Alexander VI.

-I find it astounding that this ceiling is still intact and that what you see is the original wood from the 15th century.
+I find it astounding that this ceiling is still intact.

 The beautiful Cosmatesque floor you see today in the central nave is mostly the same floor that was laid in the 12th century.